 The condition of your soil and the level of soil preparation required is another important factor to consider.
 If your soil is already loose and easy to work with, a front-tine tiller will be sufficient to maintain its condition.
 However, if your soil is compacted or requires significant preparation, a rear-tine tiller’s increased power and deeper digging capabilities will ensure better results.
 Rear-tine tillers can break up stubborn soil, remove rocks, and incorporate organic matter more effectively, making them ideal for more intensive soil preparation.

-See also Cordless Garden Tiller Rotavator Review
+See also Electric Garden Tiller Cultivator Review

 Attachments and Accessories